 The question of why individuals choose to vote (or not) is one of the great puzzles of political science.
-Studies of voter turnout number in the hundreds, and scholars have identified a variety of types of factors to explain rates of elector participation.
-Among the variables studied are some institutional features of elections, such as compulsory voting, concurrent elections, and voter registration requirements (Cancela and Geys 2016, Stockemer 2017).
-Contextual variables such as campaign expenditures and the competitiveness of election are also robustly and positively linked
+Studies of voter turnout number in the hundreds, and scholars have identified various types of factors to explain rates of elector participation.
+Among the variables studied are some institutional features of elections, such as compulsory voting, concurrent elections and voter registration requirements (Cancela and Geys, 2016; Stockemer, 2017).
+Contextual variables, such as campaign expenditures and the competitiveness of election, are also robustly and positively linked to turnout (Blais, 2006; Cancela and Geys, 2016; but see Stockemer, 2017).
+At the individual level, older age, higher education, higher knowledge and interest, partisanship and believing voting to be a duty, rather than a choice, are all robustly associated with turnout (Blais, 2007; Geys, 2006; Smets and van Ham, 2013).